 Supreme Court will hear two cases seeking to hold social media companies financially responsible for terrorist attacks

-Supreme Court will hear two cases seeking to hold social media companies financially responsible for terrorist attacksget the free app

 The Supreme Court said Monday it will hear two cases seeking to hold social media companies financially responsible for terrorist attacks.
 Relatives of people killed in terror attacks in France and Turkey had sued Google, Twitter and Facebook, accusing the companies of helping terrorists spread their message and radicalize new recruits.